All Episodes

 Look, Amy Coney Barrett, I have no doubt that she thinks that Obergefell was wrongly decided, but I don't think she wants to get anywhere near this whatsoever.

-Really, really, really strong stuff from the Chief Justice a decade ago in Obergefell.
+Really, really, really strong stuff from the chief justice a decade ago in Obergefell.

-The thing about Roberts, he takes a very, very rigid view of starry decisis there.
+He takes a very, very rigid view of starry decisis there.

-He basically says, if it was decided recently, there, I don't want to touch it again.
+He basically says, if it was decided recently there, I don't want to touch it again.

 That's kind of his MO.